oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

     - name: checked
       type: Boolean
       values: true | false
-      description: Determine if the component is initially in check (this changes the props computed in v-model to true).
+      description: Determine if the component is initially in check (this changes the property computed in v-model to true).
       default: "false"
       usageUrl: checkbox#boolean-value
 slots :